 Bring an official transcript to the counseling office and complete a Prerequisite Validation.
 If you have an unofficial transcript, you may complete the Matriculation Appeals Petition.

 Nonresident Tuition Exemption

 This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 a) Attended a high school in California for three or more years; and

 b) Graduated from a California high school or attained the equivalent thereof (e.g. passed the GED in California or the California High School Proficiency Exam or received a Certificate of Completion)

+For additional qualifying factors, see the A&R Residency Requirements or visit the Admissions & Records Office.
 All students applying for this exemption must sign an affidavit at Admissions and Records